aleibl/oxi-doc-md/pkginst-oliwel.md

 Testing your new PKI
 --------------------

-You will see some perl warnings, this is ok - if everthing works fine, you can now reach the Web GUI on http://yourhost/openxpki/ .
+You will see some Perl warnings, this is OK - if everything works fine, you can now reach the Web GUI on http://yourhost/openxpki/ .

-First step: Login using "External Dynamic" Authentication, Username "admin", Password "CA Operator", and activate the CA key using the choosen password.
+First step: Login using "External Dynamic" Authentication, Username "admin", Password "CA Operator", and activate the CA key using the chosen password.

 You should now be able to request and issue certificates.
-Please note that you always need a certiticate approval from different  person than the requestor.
+Please note that you always need a certificate approval from different  person than the requester.
 After approving a request the certificate will be available immediately.